-A diversity of people, Jewish and non-Jewish alike.
+- A diversity of people and places, Jewish and non-Jewish alike.

 I love having my picture taken wherever and with whomever I go.
 If you don't know of any Jewish places or events in your area, you may be able to find some with some investigation, or just take me on to a cache in another place, preferrably in a city or large town.

 For centuries the Hamsa (Hamesh in Hebrew) has been used by the superstitious as a symbol of good luck.
 The Hamsa represents God's protective hand, and it shields its owner from the curse of the evil eye.

 With the hitchhiking thumb on the front, this Hamsa clearly wants to travel.
 The Hebrew words are "L'briyoot v'hatzlichah", a wish for your health and success.